Final Day of the Winter Lights Festival - Setsubun

 Time(s): 6:30 pm to 9:30 pm

 On the final day of the Winter Lights Festival Nikka Yuko celebrates Setsubun, the traditional Japanese day that divides the winter and spring seasons.
-Setsubun or bean-throwing festival and is a day when people try to drive away disease and evil spirits.
-It is customary to roasted soybeans are thrown at an oni or demon, thus cleansing the household, temple or shrine for the coming year.
+Setsubun or bean-throwing festival is a celebration to drive away disease and evil spirits before the start of the planting and growing seasons.
+It is customary to throw roasted soybeans at an oni or demon, thus cleansing the household, temple or shrine for the coming year.

 The Garden is particularly fragile during the winter months because branches can break easily in the cold temperature.
 The Garden's maintenance staff works incredibly hard on these living pieces of art.
 We ask that all guests stay to paths and designated areas, and to not touch or pull on vegetation.